Home -> Filing Your Return -> Basic Personal Amount Tax Credit

 The maximum BPA amount of $15,000 is indexed for 2024 and subsequent taxation years, as is the minimum BPA.

-See the tax rate tables for Canada for the effect on the marginal tax rates.
+See the tax rate tables for Canada for the calculation of the BPA, and the effect on the marginal tax rates.

 In June 2020 Yukon tabled legislation to mirror the federal changes to the BPA, spousal, and eligible dependant amounts.